Trusted WordPress tutorials, when you need them most.

 What is an Admin Email Verification Notice in WordPress?

 The admin email verification notice feature was introduced in WordPress 5.3.
-Its purpose is to show a screen to website administrators every few months that asks them to verify their site email address.
+Its purpose is to show website administrators a screen asking them to verify their site email address every few months.

 The admin email verification notice ensures that the email address provided by the administrator is accurate and still in use.
 This is because having a working email is important to site security and management.